starship/starship/install/macos_packages/readme.md

 and many of the links within it are the best documentation available on the subject.

-To build a component package, we first need to create a temporary directory and create a pseudo-filesystem within it (similar to PKGBUILDs on Arch).
+To build a component package, we first need to create a temporary directory and create a pseudo-filesystem within it (similar to makepkg on Arch).
 For example, if we place the directory at `$TEMP_DIR/usr/local/bin/starship`, the binary will be installed at `/usr/local/bin/starship` once the installer runs.